Gautam-Das/DSA1/README.md

 ### Starting the Registry and Server
 Once compiled, run the following command
 `java -cp <folder> CalculatorServer` where the folder is the target folder chosen during compilation, if the `javac` command above was used this should be `out`.
 If `mvn` was used this should be `target/classes`

+This should start registry and server.

 ### Running Clients(s)
 Once the server is running, go to a different terminal and run the command